HaleTom/reinforcement_learning_specialisation_notes/01-Fundamentals/notes/wk3.md

 We consider the square in green.
 Given two equal maximum values, an optimal policy is free to pick either up or left with some probability.

-We have also verified that $v_*$ obeys the Bellman optimality equation: for the maximising actions, the RHS of the equation evaluates to 17.8, equal to the value for the state itself.
+We have also verified that $v_*$ obeys the Bellman optimality equation: for the maximising actions, the RHS of the blue equation evaluates to 17.8, equal to the value for the state itself.

 ![wk3-optimal-policy-determination.png](wk3-optimal-policy-determination.png)